-The project will therefore initially focus on supporting the Gauteng Planning Division’s efforts to establish a corporate GIS and central spatial database (traditionally referred to as the GeoGCR database).
-Research will be undertaken to document international best practices for a regional GIS, in the context of South African spatial data legislation and initiatives.
-This includes options for a regional Spatial Data Infrastructure (SDI) and assessing open data policies and technologies.
-Local government will also be consulted to work towards a truly cross platform, multi-government and multi-departmental open data system that will benefit all GCR citizens.
+The project also focussed on supporting the Gauteng Planning Division’s efforts to establish a corporate GIS and a central spatial database (traditionally referred to as the GeoGCR database).
+Research was undertaken to document international best practices for a regional GIS, in the context of South African spatial data legislation and Spatial Data Infrastructure (SDI) initiatives.
+This included options for a regional Spatial Data Infrastructure (SDI) and assessing open data policies and technologies.
+As a case study, a provocation on the challenges and opportunities for sharing address data across Gauteng province was published.
+Local government GIS professionals were consulted in order to evaluate the current state of Gauteng province in achieving a truly cross platform, multi-government and multi-departmental open data system that will benefit all GCR citizens.

 SMART | CITY | REGION

 In August 2015 the GCRO took part in the Fak'ugesi Digital Africa Festival.
 The GCRO hosted a one day symposium and exhibition to debate concepts of a smart city and what this means for the GCR.
 The symposium included both academic contributions and discussions with local and provincial government.
 The exhibition that followed highlighted the various digital platforms in the GCRO’s expanding urban data gallery, including the GCRO GIS website and ward profile viewer and Esri’s urban observatory website.
 These were displayed on touch screens, providing visitors with an interactive experience of the GCR.
 The exhibition also included new data visualisations of GCRO’s data by Wits Digital Arts’ students.

 View a short video summary of the Fak'ugesi Festival 2015 here: